monkbroc/particle-speaker/README.md

 The larger the buffer, the more delay there will be in between your application filling a buffer and it being played.
 The shorter the buffer, the less time your code has to fill the next buffer.
 Short buffers work best for real-time audio synthesis and longer buffer for playback from an SD card.

+The application has `bufferSize / audioFrequency` seconds to fill the next buffer.
+For example, this is 2.9 ms at 44100 Hz with a 128 sample buffer.

+The copy from memory to the DAC is done using direct memory access (DMA) so the CPU is free to do other tasks.

 ### `begin`

 `speaker.begin(audioFrequency);`